emz0/old-projects/R/sales_recommender/README.md

 # Sale coupons recommender
 System recommends sale coupons to customers according to similar users.
 Users are similar if they bought the same item.
 Final recommendation includes items that the similar customers bought together with the item.

 Similarity is measured by Cosine Similarity method.

 Technologies used:
--R
+- R
--ElasticSearch
+- ElasticSearch